phalado/React-Redux-Capstone/README.md

 For this project I hacked Batman's computer and got some data from the main heroes and villains - you can't be the Batman if you are not prepared for each hero or villain.
 For my bad luck, after [the Tower of Babel][tower-of-babel] the bat made it difficult to get data, so I wasn't able to get the character's powers and weaknesses, but I was able to get their name, identity, filiations, a photo and some stats that I converted to a power chart using [React SVG Radar Chart][react-radar-chart].

-To hide myself from the world's greatest detective I had to use a fake server to store the data.
-Whe you open the catalogue the React APP downloads the data from the server using an API and stores it in the Redux store.
+To hide from the world's greatest detective I had to use a fake server to store the data.
+When you open the catalogue the React APP downloads the data from the server using an API and stores it in the Redux store.

-The first page showed is just an introdutory page.
+The first page showed is just an introductory page.

 ![init-screen][init-screen]

-When you click the button will be rendered the Justice League of America's filtered page, showing it's heros.
+When you click the button will be rendered the Justice League of America's filtered page, showing it's heroes.
 It's an example of the characters filtered by filiation.

 ![team-screen][team-screen]